Sin2Cos2/spring6-restAPI-extremeSports/README.md

 # Description
 REST API for managing a service for a site that will help you find extreme adventure trips where you can spend holidays.
 All available endpoints are listed below.
 If a particular endpoint can accept query params, they will be found below, along with the data type they accept.
+A query param is required if it ends with *.
 A more extensive description of each endpoint is available at /swagger-ui/index.html

 ---